Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/permissions.md

 Every permission that we define needs to be associated with a type or an aspect from the content model that it applies to.
-This is managed by grouping the permission definitions in a so called `permissionSet`, which specifies the type or aspect via the `type` attribute, in this case the `type` is set to `sys:base`, which is the base type in Alfresco Content Services out-of-the-box content model, so these low level permissions are applicable to all content nodes.
+This is managed by grouping the permission definitions in a so called `permissionSet`, which specifies the type or aspect via the `type` attribute, in this case the `type` is set to `sys:base`, which is the base type in Content Services out-of-the-box content model, so these low level permissions are applicable to all content nodes.

 Examples of low level **permissionGroup**s from the out-of-the-box ones: